sayanbanerjee32/TASI_ERAv2_S22/README.md

 ##### Observation

 - Convergence of losses seems very difficult
-- The output image is always decided by the input label instad of input image
+- The output image is always decided by the input label instead of input image
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
-- Therefore, the plan was to use half precision of speedy training, LR finder to accelerate loss convergence and more epochs to see if mixed up imaged can be generated.
+- Therefore, the plan was to use half precision of speedy training, LR finder to accelerate loss convergence and more epochs to see if mixed up images can be generated.

 #### Experiment 2: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_MNSIT_image_and_label_v2.ipynb)
 Important features for this experiments are -